 If you were a kid in high school (or college) during the mid-late 1980s – and into fast cars – you probably have a place in your heart for the last full-frame, rear-drive/live axle, carbureted cast-iron V-8 muscle car GM ever made:

 It was conceived at a time when memories of the original muscle cars of the 1960s and ’70s still lingered and everyone was hoping maybe they’d make a comeback, somehow.

 Ford was the first to take a stab at it with the ’82 Mustang GT.
 “The Boss is back,” read the ad copy.
 And it was kinda-sorta true.
-The car did have a reasonably rumbly 302 V-8.
-But the econo-boxy body (and four-lug wheels) along with the two-barrel carb sitting on top of the trying-hard 302 didn’t quite make it.
+The car did have a reasonably rumbly 302 V8.
+But the econo-boxy body (and four-lug wheels) along with the two-barrel carb sitting on top of the trying-hard Ford small-block didn’t quite make it.
 GM’s Camaro/Firebird twins were ok, too.
 But they lacked the heavy-hitter presence of the old school stuff.

-By 2011 standards, 180-hp doesn’t seem like very much – but in the early Reagan Years, it was more than just about anything else on the we road was packing.
-Only the Corvette had bigger guns.
+By the standards of our time – almost 40 years down the road – 180 hp out of 5.0 liters doesn’t seem like very much.
+But in the early Reagan Years, it was more than just about anything else on the we road was packing.

 Performance?
-A stock Monte Carlo SS was good for mid-15 second quarter mile runs and 0-60 blasts under 8 seconds – respectable runs for the era.
-But what made the car so much fun – so much like the big block muscle cars of the past – was the easy tire-frying burnouts (no traction control in those days), the tire-chirping 1-2 upshifts through the turbo-hydramatic transmission and the redneck burble of a straight-up small block V-8.
+A stock Monte Carlo SS was good for mid-15 second quarter mile runs and 0-60 blasts under 8 seconds – hot runs for the era.
+But what made the car so much fun – so much like the big block muscle cars of the past – was the easy tire-frying burnouts (no traction control in those days), the tire-chirping 1-2 upshifts through the specially calibrated automatic transmission and the NASCAR rumble of a straight-up small block V8.